padmeshdonthu/onlineElection/README.md

 # onlineElection
-This is a serverless containerized Flask application currently deployed on AWS using EBS, API Gateway, Lambda, Lambda Authorizer, DynamoDB, SNS, SMTP, IAM, and Secrets Manager.
+This is a serverless containerized Flask application used for online voting currently deployed on AWS using EBS, API Gateway, Lambda, Lambda Authorizer, DynamoDB, SNS, SMTP, IAM, and Secrets Manager.